pkitools/Android-Location-Navigator/README.md

 You can get list of apps supported by calling
 '''getSupportedApps'''
 Currently we support most of known navigation providers but please feel free to request if your favourite app is not in list

-- Google map
+- Google Maps
+- Citymapper
+- Uber
 - Waze
+- Yandex Navigator
+- Sygic
+- HERE Maps
+- Moovit
+- Lyft
+- MAPS.ME
+- Cabify
+- Baidu Maps
+- 99 Taxi
-- Uber
+- Gaode Maps (Amap)

 #### Available Apps